 In June 2016, the Orlando Nightclub Shooting was the deadliest mass shooting by a single gunman in U.S. history until the 2017 Las Vegas shooting.

-In February 2018, 17 people were killed in a school shooting at Stoneman Douglas High School in Parkland, Florida, leading to new gun control regulations.
+In February 2018, 17 people were killed in a school shooting at Stoneman Douglas High School in Parkland, Florida, leading to new gun control regulations at both the state and federal level.

-In 2018, the ratio of Republican to Democratic representation fell, and the U.S. Senate election between Bill Nelson and Rick Scott was close.
-Republicans also held onto the governorship with Ron DeSantis winning in a close race.
+In the 2018 elections, the ratio of Republican to Democratic representation in Florida fell from 16:11 to 14:13.
+The U.S. Senate election between Bill Nelson and Rick Scott was close, as well as the gubernatorial race between Ron DeSantis and Andrew Gillum.

 On July 1, 2019, the U.S. Census Bureau estimated that the population of Florida was 21,477,737, a 14.24% increase since the 2010 United States census.

-As of 2019, Florida was the recipient of the largest number of out-of-state movers in the country.
+As of 2019, Florida experienced a population boom and was the recipient of the largest number of out-of-state movers in the country.

 During the 2019 academic year, 346,604 students attended one of the twelve universities in the State University System of Florida.

-As of 2020, three Florida universities are among the top 10 largest universities by enrollment in the United States: University of Central Florida, University of Florida, and Florida International University.
+As of 2020, three Florida universities are among the top 10 largest universities by enrollment in the United States: The University of Central Florida in Orlando (2nd), the University of Florida in Gainesville (4th), and Florida International University in Miami (8th).

 By the 2020 census, Florida's population increased to 21,538,187.